 There is no charge for general membership.
 Optional events, activities and some clubs may have a nominal charge.

 Of course!
 Parents are an important part of 4-H activities and are always welcome.
 Additional costs at events may apply.

 How do I stay in touch?

-The newsletter of the Walker County 4-H program is 4-H Focus.
-The 4-H Focus is published once per month September-November, January-March.
-This newsletter contains pertinent information for our members, leaders, and parents and serves as the primary means of communication regarding 4-H activities and events.
+The newsletter for the Irwin County 4-H program is found on our website.
+It is published once per month and contains pertinent information for our members, leaders, and parents and serves as the primary means of communication regarding 4-H activities and events.

 4-H Colors: The 4-H colors are green and white.
 Green represents life, springtime, and youth.
 The white symbolizes purity.